Datarch/datasciencecoursera/README.md

 # datasciencecoursera
-Created as part of the Course Project: The Data Scientist’s Toolbox.
+Created as part of the Course Project: The Data Scientist's Toolbox.